Max Kless

 A copilot that won’t stop talking Link to heading

 You open your editor to fix one small thing.
 The copilot is already there, finishing your sentence in pale grey ink.
 You didn’t ask.
 You did not even warm up your own thought.
-The system is not rude.
+The system isn’t rude.
 It is efficient.
 It is also steering the work.

 The quiet shift is this: you stop authoring and start choosing.
 You become the reviewer of a stream that never needed to exist.